uwhackweek/hackweeks-as-a-service/docs/resources/tutorials.md

 # Tutorial Leads

-Our work in designing and delivering tutorial content is informed by our overall [mission](../mission). *We strive to create a sense of belonging by meeting participants where they are and embracing the idea that each of us is on a lifelong journey of learning.*
+We strive to create a sense of belonging by meeting participants where they are and embracing the idea that each of us is on a lifelong journey of learning.

 ```{image} ../images/tutorials.png
 :alt: Tutorials in action
 :width: 500px
 :align: center
 ```

-## Time Commitment

-We will work with you to build a tutorial design team in the months preceding your event.
-This usually involves a series of 8 to 10 one hour biweekly planning calls where we will work with you to get clear on learning outcomes, tutorial design and the technical aspects of tutorial building.
-This is in addition to any time you spend during the hackweek to teach material.

 ## What can I expect to gain from this experience?